-For Hexadecimal keypad mode : All switches in OFF position. : Switches 1 and 4 in ON position.
+For Hexadecimal keypad mode : All switches in OFF position.
+For Serial mode : Switches 1 and 4 in ON position.

 KEYBOARD MONITOR

 In the keyboard mode, the user enters the commands and data by pressing the appropriate keys on the keypad.
 Responses are displayed by the system on the seven-digit 7-segment LED display.